How does an air freshener work

 Natural is best

-It’s also pleasant to add an “air freshener” after your house is filled with new air.
-And it’s very simple to do.
+It’s very simple to do.
 Andy does this with our bar soap.
-Natural smelling bar soap, such as Ithaca Soap, will off gas tiny amounts of the essential oil perfume, making the air pleasant smelling without any of the potentially harmful side effects.
+Natural smelling bar soap, such as Ithaca Soap, will off gas tiny amounts of the pleasing 100% naturally water processed essential oil perfumes, making the air pleasant smelling without any of the potentially harmful side effects.

 Store your new bar soaps in your sock drawer